-D1.1: OPM Abstract Model (W3C Recommendation).
-This document includes includes the data model and permitted inferences.
+D1.1: XG Abstract Model and RDF/OWL Serialization (W3C Recommendation).
+This document includes includes the data model and permitted inferences using OWL and Semantic Web technologies.

-D1.2: OPM Semantics (W3C Note).
+D1.2: XG Semantics (W3C Note).
 Publication of this note is optional.
-It consists of a formal semantics of OPM.
+It consists of a formal semantics of XG.

-D2.1: OPM RDF Serialization (W3C Recommendation).
-Two documents define the mapping of OPM into RDF graphs, and its permitted inferences using OWL or Semantic Web technologies.

-D2.2: OPM XML Serialization (W3C Recommendation).
-This document specifies an XML serialization for OPM that mirrors its data model.

-D3: OPM Primer (W3C Note) Educational/outreach material aimed at users of provenance.
+D3: XG Primer (W3C Note) Educational/outreach material aimed at users of provenance.

-D4: Embedding, accessing, querying provenance.
+D4: Accessing, querying provenance.
 (W3C Recommendation).
-This document specifies (1) how to embed provenance in html documents using RDFa, (2) how to access provenance from a service by means of HTTP, (3) how to query provenance through a SPARQL endpoint
+This document specifies (1) how to access provenance from a service by means of HTTP, (3) how to query provenance through a SPARQL endpoint

 D5: Best Practice Cookbook (W3C Note).
 This document includes a limited set of best practice profiles that link with other relevant models, such as Dublin Core provenance-related concepts, licensing in Creative Commons, and the OpenId identity mechanism for people.

 D6: Interoperability Guidelines (W3C Note).
-This document explains how extant provenance models can be encoded into OPM to ensure interoperable exchange of provenance across heterogeneous systems.
+This document explains how extant provenance models can be encoded into XG to ensure interoperable exchange of provenance across heterogeneous systems.

 3.2 Milestones